English Opening: Transposition potential

-If White plays an early d4, the game will usually transpose into either the Queen's Gambit or an Indian Defence.

-For example, after 1.c4 Nf6 2.Nc3 g6 3.d4 d5 the game has transposed into the Grünfeld Defence, usually reached by the move order 1.d4 Nf6 2.c4 g6 3.Nc3 d5.

-White can, however, also play 1.c4 Nf6 2.Nc3 g6 3.e4, making it impossible for Black to reach a Grünfeld, instead more or less forcing them into lines of the King's Indian Defence with 3...d6.
+Transposition is common if White plays d4 and Black has not yet entered the Symmetrical Variation or Reversed Sicilian by playing c5 or e5 (due to the possibility of cxd4 and exd4).
+In other lines, the game usually transposes into either the Queen's Gambit or an Indian Defence after White plays d4.
+For example, after 1.c4 Nf6 2.Nc3 g6 3.d4 d5, the game transposes into the Grünfeld Defence, which is more often reached by the move order 1.d4 Nf6 2.c4 g6 3.Nc3 d5.
+However, White can also play 1.c4 Nf6 2.Nc3 g6 3.e4, making it impossible for Black to reach a Grünfeld, instead more or less forcing Black into lines of the King's Indian Defence with 3...d6.
 Black also cannot force a Grünfeld with 1.c4 Nf6 2.Nc3 d5, since White can deviate with 3.cxd5 Nxd5 4.g3, a line played several times by Mikhail Botvinnik in 1958, in his final match for the world championship with Vasily Smyslov.